vk-cs/docs-public/docs/en/intro/billing/service-management/refund/refund.md

    Example URL for the Moscow region: `https://msk.cloud.vk.com/app/en/mcs123456789/main`, where `mcs123456789` is the project ID (PID).

-1. In the email account associated with your VK Cloud management console, create an email with the subject “VK Cloud: Возврат денежных средств”.
+1. In the email account associated with your VK Cloud management console, create an email with the subject “VK Cloud: Refunds”.
 1. Specify in the email:

    - Region.